 Emily graduated from Flinders University in 2014 with a Bachelor of Laws and Legal Practice with Honours and a Bachelor of Arts.
 She was admitted to practice as a barrister and solicitor in the Supreme Court of South Australia in September 2014.
 Emily is also admitted to the High Court of Australia.

 Emily began at Caldicott Lawyers as a part-time clerk and became a solicitor with the firm in early 2015.
-During that time, Emily has assisted the solicitors at Caldicott Lawyers with many matters including working closely with Partner, Craig Caldicott, on a number of Supreme and District Court trials and Court of Criminal Appeal matters.
+During that time, Emily assisted the solicitors at Caldicott Lawyers with many matters including working closely with Partner, Craig Caldicott, on a number of Supreme and District Court trials and Court of Criminal Appeal matters.

-Emily was the only South Australian recipient of the 2016 Doyles rising star award for criminal law, which is a fantastic acknowledgment of her hard work and potential.
+Emily was the only South Australian recipient of the 2016 Doyles Rising Star award for criminal law, which is a fantastic acknowledgment of her hard work and potential.